venu-shastri/clean-code-craft/clean-c++.md

 #### Symptoms of function who does too many things?
 - The function is large, that is, it contains many lines of code
+- You try to find a meaningful and expressive name for the function that exactly describes its purpose, but you cannot avoid using conjunctions, such as “and” or “or,” to build the name
+- The body of a function is vertically separated using empty lines into groups that represent subsequent steps.
+Often these groups are also introduced with comments that are like headlines.
+- The cyclomatic complexity is high.
+The function contains many ‘if’, ‘else’, or ‘switch-case’ statements.
+- The function has many arguments (see section about Arguments and Return Values later in this chapter), especially one or more flag arguments of type bool.

 #### Function Naming
 - The name of a function should start with a verb.
 Predicates, that is, statements about an object that can be true or false, should start with “is” or “has